Skip to main content

 • provides such information as is reasonably necessary to enable identification of the requested documents

-• gives details about how notices under the FOI Act may be sent to the applicant
+• gives details about how notices under the FOI Act may be sent to the applicant.

 A communication requesting access to documents should be counted as one request regardless of the number of documents or categories of documents to which access is sought, or the fact that documents may be held in different areas of an agency, for example ‘I request all files about me and also any document relating to the taxation of child support payments’.

-An application for internal review of an agency’s decision, or an appeal against an agency’s decision that is being considered by the Information Commissioner, the Administrative Appeals Tribunal (AAT) or the Federal Court, are not ‘requests’ for the purposes of 2 – 7 of the quarterly return (internal review statistics are captured on page two of the quarterly statistical return).
+An application for internal review of an agency’s decision, or an appeal against an agency’s decision that is being considered by the Information Commissioner, the Administrative Appeals Tribunal (AAT) or the Federal Court, are not ‘requests’ for the purposes of questions 2 – 7 of the quarterly return (internal review statistics are captured on page 2 of the quarterly statistical return).

 Agencies are asked to classify each request as being for ‘Predominantly Personal Information’ where personal information is the predominant kind of information sought.
-For this purpose, ‘Personal Information’ includes both an applicant's own information and information about other individuals.

 ‘Personal information’ is defined in s 4(1) of the FOI Act by reference to the definition in the Privacy Act 1988.
 In summary, ‘personal information’ means information or an opinion about an identified individual or an individual who is reasonably identifiable.

 2A is a system-generated figure which brings forward the number of requests on hand from the previous quarter.
 This should reflect the actual number of requests being processed at the beginning of the quarter.
 You can correct data entered in previous quarters within a reporting year if the carry over number is not correct.
-If the first quarter carry over from the previous financial year is not correct and needs to be changed, the OAIC’s Enquiries team can do this for you, however you need to make a written request, with reasons, to foistats@oaic.gov.au.

 For the purposes of transfers from another agency in 2B: